 We were greeted with Jasmine tea, but I decided to try the fresh ginger lemonade while Matt had a glass of wine.
 Entrées were bought out pronto, and I devoured huge fluffy BBQ pork buns, while Matt sampled the delicious prawn and pork rice paper rolls.

 For a main, I couldn’t go past the signature dish, Fat Pho Noodles, which is a 20-hour beef broth, with thinly sliced Angus sirloin and brisket, bean sprouts, fresh Thai basil, fresh chilli and rice noodles.
 It was a huge dish with plenty of noodles and a great meaty flavoured broth.
 I regretted eating the pork buns and I struggled to finish my dish.
-Matt choose to have the Singapore Laksa, which he thoroughly enjoyed.
+Matt ordered the Singapore Laksa, which he thoroughly enjoyed.

 130 William St